teamglendy/GlendyAndroid/README.md

 <h1>Glendy:</h1>
-<p>Glendy is an amazing strategic game.
+<p>Glendy is an amazing strategic android game.
 There are two players.
 One player plays as Trapper and the other one plays as glenda.<br>
 Glenda tries to escape to the sides of the board and Trapper tries to trap the glenda with putting walls around it.</p>
 <h1>Client Features:</h1>
 <h2>Single Player</h2>